6 Habits of Stress-Free Living

 6. Readjust Your Schedule or Expectations

 As a parent of four young children, I quickly learned that vacations were no longer the relaxing, pleasure-filled getaways I remembered.
-Kids are needy whether they are home or away.
-It wasn’t until I changed what I expected from a vacation (seeing it as an adventure instead of a relaxing retreat) and adjusted our schedule (lighter itinerary with more bathroom and snack breaks) that I began to enjoy them again.
+Kids are needy, whether they are home or away.
+It wasn’t until I changed what I expected from a vacation (seeing it as an adventure instead of a relaxing retreat) and adjusted our schedule (to a lighter itinerary with more bathroom and snack breaks) that I began to enjoy them again.
 With creativity, nearly any area of life can be made more appealing and less stressful if you’re open to new ideas.